I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddtape/ni-ntddtape-ioctl_tape_get_status.md

 STATUS_CLEANER_CARTRIDGE_INSTALLED

-Each of these NT status values correspond to a value in the <a href="storage.tape_status">TAPE_STATUS</a> enumerator.
-For more information about the significance of these values and a mapping between the NT status values and the TAPE_STATUS values, see <a href="storage.processing_tape_device_control_requests">Processing Tape Device Control Requests</a>.
+Each of these NT status values correspond to a value in the <a href="..\minitape\ne-minitape-_tape_status.md">TAPE_STATUS</a> enumerator.
+For more information about the significance of these values and a mapping between the NT status values and the TAPE_STATUS values, see <a href="https://msdn.microsoft.com/de6edfc6-9b4b-4866-8fdb-1047b43163de">Processing Tape Device Control Requests</a>.

 ## -remarks